stake-dao/contracts-monorepo/packages/strategies/test/unit/Accountant.md

 - Attempt disallowed calls, such as unauthorized claims on others’ behalf.
 Confirm revert.
 - Check `OnlyVault` triggers when a non-vault calls `checkpoint`.
 - Check `OnlyAllowed` triggers for restricted calls.

-## 8. Edge Cases
-- Zero supply vault: `checkpoint` and harvest calls should not revert.
-- Large reward distribution near `MAX_FEE_PERCENT`.
-Confirm no overflow.
-- Repeated claims with no new rewards.
-Confirm revert on subsequent calls.